JoviDeCroock/webpack-module-nomodule-plugin/README.md

 ![efficient mode output](./assets/efficient_mode.jpg)

+What happens in this picture?
+- We declare the modern javascript files as `modulepreload` to shave a bit off the load/parse time of these
+- We dynamically inject the entry-modules with the bigger script to avoid injecting needlessly

 ### Minimal

 Makes the most minimal output possible, this will be downloaded twice on older Edge and IE11.